Connections-Business-Directory/Connections/README.txt

 It is recommended to backup before updating.
 Requires WordPress >= 3.8.

 = 8.2.9 =
 It is recommended to backup before updating.
 Requires WordPress >= 3.8.

+= 8.2.10 =
+It is recommended to backup before updating.
+Requires WordPress >= 3.8.